CHURCH OF THE HOLY APOSTLES

 We have a variety of home groups, by life stage, that meet throughout the week.

-If you would like to join a home group or even start a new home group, please contact Becca Rivas, Director of Congregational Life, for more information.
+If you would like to join or start a home group, please contact Pedro Lara, Associate Rector, for more information.

 CONNECTIONS